gliu2k/SAP-Datasphere/SAC/Modeling/Index.md

 # Modeling

 There are four types of models in SAC.
-It is used for stories(read) and planning(read/write).
+They are used in stories(read) and planning(read/write).

 # 1. Datasets